Ujwalpanday1/socialpilot/README.md

 cd socialpilot

 Set up environment variables:

-In the project root, create a .env file and configure the required environment variables (like API keys and database configurations).
+Create a .env file in the project root and configure the following environment variables (replace placeholders with actual values):

-Example .env file:

 DB_HOST=localhost
 DB_PORT=27017